60x100 Barndominium Plans: House, Shop & Garage Layout Ideas

 - Home businesses

-Option 2: 2,500 Sq Ft House + 3,500 Sq Ft Shop/Garage
+Option 2: 2,500 Sq Ft House + 3,500 Sq Ft Shop or Garage

 This layout is ideal for homeowners who want a comfortable family home but need even more shop and garage space.
 A 2,500 sq ft living area can still support 3 or 4 bedrooms, open living, a pantry, laundry, mudroom, and covered porch access.